richardpenman/browsercookie/README.md

 'richardpenman / home &mdash; Bitbucket'
 ```

-You should see your own username here, meaning the module successfully loaded the browser cookies.
+You should see your own username here, meaning the module successfully loaded the cookies from Firefox.

 Here is an alternative example with [requests](), this time loading the Chrome cookies.
 Again make sure you are logged into Bitbucket in Chrome before running this:
 ```